Pix-xiP/pixconfig/Toolset.md

 - Like bash, but if you use that shell, handy to know. (not posix compliant)

 `C#`
-- Microsoft flavour Java, good for distributed systems.
+- Microsoft flavour Java, good for distributed systems in my experience

 `perl` || `raku`
 - If you really just need to golf something..